Information for students and staff

 Studying and working at university can be a great experience, and we want to ensure you stay safe.

-Curtin has a zero tolerance stance in regards to sexual assault and sexual harassment.
+Curtin is committed to providing a safe and respectful working and learning environment for our community.
+Sexual assault and sexual harassment are unacceptable.
 We aim to foster a culture of respect, care and safety which will help to reduce incidents of sexual assault or harassment.

 If we become aware of sexual assault or harassment affecting members of the Curtin community, or visitors to our campuses, we aim: